jessebmurray/COVID-19/README.md

 # COVID-19 ML and Visualizations

-## Using Random forests and XGBoosts to predict COVID-19 cases per 100,000 within each US county from 2018 census data
+## Using Random Forests and Gradient Boosting to predict COVID-19 cases per 100,000 within each US county from 2018 census data

 Date of most recent COVID-19 cases per 100,000: May 16, 2020